Mirasaki-Development/remote-file-access-api/README.md

 > In development mode, error messages may include stack traces or exception details.

+## 🛣️ Roadmap

+This section outlines the current and upcoming features and enhancements planned for the project.
+Here's where we plan to go:

+### 🚀 Current Milestones

+- [ ] **Improved Error Handling:** Better error messages with more specific error codes.
+- [ ] **File Streaming Enhancements:** Optimizing file streaming (through Ranges) for large file resources.
+- [ ] **Search Functionality:** Add advanced search and filtering capabilities for resource queries.
+- [ ] **Cloud Storage Integrations:** Support for external cloud storage providers (e.g., AWS S3, Google Cloud Storage).
+- [ ] **Frontend Panel/Dashboard** for administrators (long-term vision).
+    - [ ] **User Authentication & Authorization:** Allow users to create accounts, authenticate via OAuth, and manage their API keys.
+    - [ ] **Resource Management Dashboard:** Build an admin interface for better management and exploration of resources.

+### 📖 Roadmap Entry: OS-Level File Caching Documentation

+**Description**: Document the operating system's file caching mechanism, focusing on how the OS optimizes file reads by caching frequently accessed data in memory.
+This will include the use of page caches, filesystem caches, and memory-mapped files for improving read performance.

+- [ ] Explain how the OS stores file data in memory after the first read to optimize subsequent file access.
+- [ ] Detail the page cache and filesystem cache mechanisms.
+- [ ] Provide insights into write-back vs. write-through caching strategies.
+- [ ] Include a section on memory-mapped files (mmap) and how they interact with caching.
+- [ ] Describe cache eviction and limitations (e.g., when memory is low, and files are evicted).
+- [ ] Discuss the benefits of caching for performance and disk wear reduction, and explain scenarios where caching may not be effective.

+If you have any suggestions or would like to see a specific feature, feel free to open an issue or submit a pull request!

 ## 🤝 Contributing

 We welcome contributions of all kinds!
 Whether it's fixing a bug, improving documentation, suggesting a new feature, or helping with tests — every bit helps make NaviFS better for everyone.